tonethar/IGME-230-GDD-Spring-2018/notes/php-3.md

 ![Screenshot](_images/php-arrays-2.jpg)

-We can also get just the information we are interested in by specifying a key:
+We can also get solely the information we are interested in by specifying a **key**:

 **php-arrays-8.php**
 ```php